-Kim Burrell Homosexuality Comment Discussed On Ellen Show, Pharrell Williams Sends A Strong Message
+Kim Burrell’s Homosexuality Comment Discussed On ‘The Ellen DeGeneres Show,’ Pharrell Williams Sends A Strong Message

 The Kim Burrell homosexuality comment already prompted Ellen DeGeneres to take a stand against her.
-Ellen dropped the gospel singer from her, even though she was all set to perform on Thursday.
-Burrell was still mentioned in the show, as Pharrell Williams discussed her anti-gay comments on the show.
+Ellen dropped the gospel singer from her show, even though she was all set to perform on Thursday.
+Burrell was still mentioned in the show, as Pharrell Williams discussed her anti-gay comments during an interview.

 The original schedule of the Thursday episode was different.
 Ellen was supposed to have Burrell perform.
-But, the situation changed all of a sudden when the singer made some nasty remarks about homosexual people.
-She equated such a sexual practice with sin.
-She did not hesitate to call homosexuals as “perverted.”
+However, the situation changed all of a sudden when the singer made some nasty remarks about homosexual people.
+She equated such a sexual practice with sin and did not hesitate to call homosexuality “perverted.”

 “That perverted homosexual spirit, and the spirit of delusion and confusion, it has deceived many men and women.”

-The Kim Burrell homosexuality comment received sharp criticism from all around the corner.
-But, the singer was in no mood to apologize or take her words back.
+The Kim Burrell homosexuality comment received sharp criticism from across the internet.
+However, the singer was in no mood to apologize.
 Instead, she has said that God hates their sin.
 At the same time, she says she loves homosexuals, as God does not discriminate when it comes to loving them.

 For those asking, Kim Burrell will not be appearing on my show.